crtahlin/swarm-network-stats/Readme.md

 Open in browser: `localhost:3838/`

+# Contributions

+Fork, improve, do a PR.
+No promises about response times.
+Thank you.

-# Instructions to push to dockerhub
+# Instructions to push to dockerhub (to self)

 ```
 # Build